MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/ios.md

 Look at the documentaton for [Mobile Center Analytics](~/sdk/analytics/ios.md) and [Mobile Center Crashes](~/sdk/crashes/ios.md) to learn how to customize and use more advanced functionalities of both services.

-To learn how to get started with in-app updates, head over to the documentation of [Mobile Center Distribute](~/sdk/distribute/ios.md).
+To learn how to get started with in-app updates, read the documentation of [Mobile Center Distribute](~/sdk/distribute/ios.md).

+To learn how to get started with Push, read the documentation of [Mobile Center Push](~/sdk/push/ios.md).